fboes/blogophon/docs/markdown.md

 Some paragraph with **bold** text, linking to [an example](https://www.example.com/).

 Another paragraph with some _italic_ text.
+And there is also `typewriter-style code`.

 ```